-It's better to measure welfare change through EV, because it refers to current prices.
+It's better to measure welfare change through EV, because it does not depend on numeraire choice (since it refers to benchmark prices).
+CV is numeraire sensitive (since it refers to counterfactual prices).

 In MPSGE we can define EV in the following way:

-REPORT("EX_BURDEN", "MOD1") = 100 (WELF("MOD1") - 1); DISPLAY "Compare Excess Burden of Taxation", REPORT;
+''' REPORT("EX_BURDEN", "MOD1") = 100 (WELF("MOD1") - 1); DISPLAY "Compare Excess Burden of Taxation", REPORT;